 Hue is the former imperial capital of Vietnam and the seat of the Nguyen dynasty.
 There are ancient temples, buildings, compounds and gardens to explore.
 There is the Perfume river promenade to stroll along in the evening.
-There isn’t a wealth of modern entertainment here though, beyond wandering the city or taking in a movie.
-There is the famous imperial cuisine, unique to Hue and some of the best in Vietnam.
+Not really a wealth of modern entertainment here though, beyond wandering the city or taking in a movie.
+Try the famous imperial cuisine, unique to Hue and some of the best in Vietnam.
 Hue also has a rich tradition of vegetarian food, a great stop for non-meat-eaters.

 If Hoi An is on your itinerary, consider a motorcycle tour between the two as a smart way to travel.